 Sample of excel spreadsheet template that you can make.
-You can also download a template and start one yourself!
+You can also download a template below and start one yourself!

 If you prefer trip planner apps, there are also a couple out there that will sync to your email and pull in your travel info: Google Trips and TripIt to name a couple.

 To figure out which activities you’d like to do, first, ask friends and family, and then a simple Google search can help you out.
 I also love to use Tripadvisor, which is super helpful as a guide when you plan a trip.
 You can also download the app and save your searches so that you’ll have it available to you even when traveling without service or wifi.
 Viator is another great resource for finding and booking tours/activities to do.

 A mistake that I see people making sometimes, is that they go for either the cheapest hotel, or decide to splurge on a really nice one.

 I recommend you do neither.
 Instead, when choosing places to stay, once you’ve jotted down the activities you want, and interesting places to see, start inputting them into Google Maps, and then in that map area search for hotels.
 In this way, you can see which hotel locations are the most central to the things you want to do.
 I recommend doing this even if it ends up meaning you pay a little bit more.
 This is especially true if you are traveling alone and you want to be able to get around easily and safely.

 If you book hotels in central locations you will likely also be closer to resources (should you need help) and also, by being centralized, you’ll be able to walk to most sites/things.
 Ultimately this saves you money on transportation costs and also increases your exposure to the city you’re seeing!

 3) Figure out ahead of time the best way to get from the airport to your hotel